 I had seen cleaners going about their tasks many times before in many different places, in hotels, restaurants, university but today it was different.
 Today I asked myself if I could do this every day for the rest of my life.
 ‘Probably not’, came the resounding answer.

 I’m sure I’m not alone in this one.
 Cleaning the toilet at home is one thing but cleaning a public restroom for countless people to use every day is a whole different story.
+Cleaning at home is one thing, but professional-grade services require a lot of hard work and discipline," say experts at Fantastic Cleaners.
+"You have to not only comply with regulations, but set strict lines for what, where and how people want or allow in the premises of their home," a spokesperson added.

 It struck me, some people were not as fortunate as most of us.
 They never got a chance to gain access to education.
 While some educated people make a living by shoddy means, other not so fortunate ones strive on plain old hard work.